-MHO D was evaluated in 2022 to review progress on the basin-wide plan.
-Results were presented at the fourth annual meeting, which took place in November 2022.
-The analysis and results can be found on page 68 of the Fourth Annual Report for the Republican River Basin-Wide Plan: Data and Progress Updates, 2021 (November 15, 2022).
+MHO D was evaluated for 2022 to review progress on the basin-wide plan.
+Results were presented at the fifth annual meeting, which took place in November 2023.
+The analysis and results can be found on page 68 of the Fifth Annual Report for the Republican River Basin-Wide Plan: Data and Progress Updates, 2022 (November 15, 2023).
 The report can be downloaded from the basin-wide plan website, https://rrbwp.nebraska.gov.

-The current year's evaluation of MHO D can be found under "MHO D Evaluation" on page 68 of this report.
+The current year's evaluation of MHO D can be found under "MHO D Evaluation" on page 69 of this report.